There's A Pretty Good Chance Your Salmon Isn't What You Think It Is

 When it comes to fish, you aren’t always getting what you ask for.
 And when you buy fresh salmon, you could be getting duped almost half the time.

-Oceana, a nonprofit seafood conservation group, did a study back in 2015 and found that 43 percent of the salmon they tested was not actually salmon.
+Oceana, a nonprofit seafood conservation group, did a study back in 2015 and found that 43 percent of the salmon they tested was actually mislabeled.

 Most of that salmon fraud ― we’re talking 69 percent of it ― mislabeled farmed salmon as being wild-caught salmon, which is typically more revered.
 That means you could be paying for a wild-caught Pacific salmon filet, when in fact you’re getting Atlantic farmed salmon.